yrp604/bad64-sys/docs/dev/bnil-mlil.md

 <class 'binaryninja.function.Variable'>
 ```

 Variables in MLIL have a very specific meaning, that is not completely obvious at first.
 They represent a single storage location within the scope of a single function.
 To those not well versed in program analysis, a storage location is where a value is located at a given point in time.
 In the process of compilation a compiler conducts a step called _Register Allocation_; this is the process of figuring out how to map the potentially infinite number of variables specified in the original source code to a finite set of registers.
 When there are more variables and intermediate values than registers available, the compiler _spills_ them on to the stack.
-Thus a single high-level-language variable can be mapped across a number of storage locations.
+Thus, a single high-level-language variable can be mapped across a number of storage locations.
 A variable can simultaneously be in multiple registers and on the stack at the same time.
 However, unlike high-level-language variables, MLIL variables represent one and only one storage location.
 Binary Ninja's High Level IL (HLIL) will be responsible for storing this mapping.

 So let's look at the properties available on a [`Variable`](https://api.binary.ninja/binaryninja.variable-module.html#binaryninja.variable.Variable) object.